EU VAT Rules for Digital Products and Services

-- Non-Union VAT MOSS for businesses based outside the EU: You register for VAT with a tax administration of your choice.
-English speakers generally prefer to register for MOSS with the UK or Ireland.
+- Non-Union OSS for businesses based outside the EU: You register for VAT with a tax administration of your choice.
+English speakers generally prefer to register for OSS with the UK or Ireland.
 Since Brexit, the safer option is Ireland.

 You then use their platforms to perform VAT reporting and remittance on a quarterly basis.
-Deadlines for filing VAT MOSS returns are found in a dedicated article.
+Deadlines for filing VAT OSS returns are found in a dedicated article.

 You must collect two pieces of evidence that confirm your customer’s location and keep them on file for 10 years.
 This evidence could be: